Skip to content

 import { FormBuilder } from '@morscherlab/mint-sdk'

-import type { FormSchema } from '@morscherlab/mint-sdk'
+import type { FormSchema } from '@morscherlab/mint-sdk/types'

 const schema: FormSchema = {